baloon11/Recognition-of-sounds/README.md

 Each iteration of this loop does:

-- create a sort .wav file (0.5 sec),
+- create a short .wav file (0.5 sec),
 - make sound fingerprint of this short file,
-- make list of frequencies for it
+- make list of frequencies for it,
-- save this data in in the general list
+- save this data in in the general list,
-- delete this short file
+- delete this short file.

 (This loop is used for continuous listening microphone